 We will keep your information as long as it is necessary for the purpose for which we obtained it, unless you ask us to delete it at an earlier time.
 Our retention practices take into account legal requirements and the smooth operation of Meetniq.

-We will keep non-identifying metadata, such as the number of meetings in a month, and use it to promote Meetniq, or for research purposes.
+We will keep non-identifying metadata, such as the number of meetings in a month, and use it to promote and improve Meetniq, or for research purposes.

 Deleting, accessing or updating your information

 If you are the account holder or logged in user:

 - You can update your own information at any time.

 - You can remove your information so that it is not used in the future, by deleting your own participant record, and nominating a new account holder.

 - You can contact the account holder for your organisation, and they can update or delete your information, to prevent it being used in the future.